mdesnoyer/wonderland/docs/COOKIES.md

 - if the user wants their email remembered on login, email stored in RememberedEmailKey on login

 ## In `AnalyzeVideoForm`
-- empty cookie stored on analyze/upload of a video
+- videoUrl of the video analyzed/uploaded stored on analyze/upload

 ## In `VideoGuest`
-- empty cookie stored on view of a shared link
+- shareToken stored on view of a shared link